phoepsilonix/packages-extra/gtk3-classic/README.md

-﻿"GTK3-mushrooms" by Tomasz Gąsior)
+﻿"GTK3-classic" by Tomasz Gąsior)
 ===

-This is a set of patches for GTK3 library that makes it better for me and maybe for you too. ;-) I haven't wide knowledge about programming in C, so quality of this patches can be not good.
-But it works!
-See list of patches below.
+This is a set of patches for GTK3 library that makes it better for us and maybe for you too. ;-)

-This package is based on official GTK3 package from Arch Linux.
-In my version library is compiled without Broadway backend, documentation and example applications.
+This package is based on official GTK3 package from Manjaro Linux.
+The library is compiled without Broadway backend, documentation and example applications.
 Using this package with GNOME desktop is not recommended.
 It's for classic GTK-based environments like MATE or XFCE.

 Client Side Decorations
 ---